 The IRE conducts fundamental and applied research to protect humans and the environment from technical risks associated with production of energy and raw materials.
 The goal is to minimize risks originating in the nuclear fuel cycle, the production of energy in nuclear power plants and in the disposal of nuclear waste.
 In addition, our research addresses the improvement of safety, efficiency, and environmental compatibility of non-nuclear technical processes.
-The corresponding topics contribute to two programmes within the research field "Energy" of the Helmholtz-Association.
+The corresponding topics contribute to two programs within the Research Field "Energy" of the Helmholtz-Association.

 Program: Nuclear Waste Management, Safety and Radiation Research

 Preventing the transition of radionuclides such as uranium, americium, neptunium, plutonium and curium as well as technetium from the geo- to the biosphere requires knowledge of their mobility in the environment and of their (radio)ecological behavior.
 Understanding and modelling these processes on their intrinsically very different scales is a challenging and highly interdisciplinary task which combines geosciences, chemistry and microbiology.

 The results will help to develop biochemically and radiochemically founded risk assessment schemes, remediation measures in areas affected by uranium mining, and help to assess the long term safety of final disposal sites for nuclear waste in geologic formations.

 HZDR, together with other leading institutions in the field of radioactive waste disposal research in Germany, established the German association for repository research (DAEF).
 It intends to contribute to the final disposal of nuclear waste and to coordinate respective research in an efficient way.

 Correspondingly, research activities in this Topic are grouped in the two themes:

 - Long-lived Radionuclides in Biosystems

-Investigation of biochemical interactions of radionuclides, especially actinides with bacteria, archaea, fungi and plants; research on the interactions of Uranium, Americium, Neptunium, Plutonium and Curium with dominant microorganisms originating from potential host rocks and barrier material of nuclear waste repositories including the speciation of actinides in prokaryotic microorganisms and single-celled eukaryotic organisms.
+Investigation of biochemical interactions of radionuclides, especially actinides with bacteria, archaea, fungi and plants; research on the interactions of radionuclides with dominant microorganisms originating from potential host rocks and barrier material of nuclear waste repositories including the speciation of actinides in prokaryotic microorganisms and single-celled eukaryotic organisms.